 Step 4: Once the Command Prompt window is open, wait for a few seconds to see the success message.
 As said before, the tool creates a backup of original LogonControll.dll before patching it.

 That’s it!
-Press Windows logo + L hotkey to see the login screen instead of the lock screen.
+Press the Windows logo + L hotkey to see the login screen instead of the lock screen.

-If you ever want to restore the lock screen, run the Restore.cmd file present in LogonController_Patch folder.
+If you ever want to restore the lock screen, run the Restore.cmd file present in the LogonController_Patch folder.

 Turn off lock screen again after updates

 Windows 10 might enable the lock screen again when it receives new updates.

 If you are getting the lock screen after installing an update, follow the given below directions to turn off the lock screen again.

 Step 1: Open up the LogonController_Patch folder and then open up the x64 or x32 folder, depending on the type of Windows 10 you’re running.
 If you’re not sure about the type, refer to our check if you’re running 32-bit or 64-bit Windows 10.